collective/ZopeSkel/zopeskel/templates/plone_hosting/README.txt

 takes care of starting all daemons, restarting them when needed and can optionally provide a web interface allowing for easy remote management.

+To start supervisord starts its daemon ``bin/supervisord``.
+This will automatically start the ZEO server, Zope and, if enabled, Varnish.
+You start, stop and restart those via the ``bin/supervisorctl`` utility.

 To start all processes automatically on system boot it is necessary to start supervisord as part of the system boot process.
 This can easily be done by adding a crontab entry to the account used for your site::